programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 # the email module (also part of the Python standard library) allows the raw email data (currently formatted as headers with colons, not a standard CSV/JSON file) to be read as a dictionary
 import email

-# also add the pandas library and give it the name “pd”
+# also add the pandas library

-import pandas as pd
+import pandas

 # dependencies for sentiment analysis